matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 into these other APIs would add significant complexity, so this functionality has been provided with simpler, dedicated endpoints.

+The `m.third_party_terms` section contains only URLs of the documents that have been agreed to.
+This loses information like the name and version of the document, but:
+ * It would be up to the clients to copy this information correctly into account data.
+ * Having just the URLs makes it much easier for clients to make a list of URLs and find documents not already agreed to.

 ## Potential issues

 If the server does not authentcate users, some mechanism is required to track